GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

    Plume of CO2 saturation for significant value where immobile co2 is colored in black.

-We observe the importance of hysteresis modeling in co2 plume migration.
-Indeed, during the migration phase, the cells in the tail of the plume are reverting from drainage to imbibition and remaining co2 is trapped.
-This results in a lot slower migration and expansion of the plume.
+We observe the importance of hysteresis modeling in CO2 plume migration.
+Indeed, during the migration phase, the cells at the tail of the plume are switching from drainage to imbibition and the residual CO2 is trapped.
+This results in a slower migration and expansion of the plume.

 To validate the GEOSX results, we consider the metrics used in `(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__.
-The reporting values are the dissolved and gaseous co2 with respect to time using only drainage relative permeability and hysteretical relative permeabilities.
+The reporting values are the dissolved and gaseous CO2 with respect to time using only the drainage relative permeability and using hysteretic relative permeabilities.

 .. _pb3_dissolvedMobile:
 .. figure:: pb3_curves.png